 - Earned a Master’s of Public Health in Policy and Management at UNC’s Gillings School of Global Public Health.

-- Joined Counter Tools as a Project Director and eventually became Executive Director, where I focused on improving processes to increase efficiencies for the benefit of partners as well as organizational finances (more about that on my Consulting page).
+- Joined Counter Tools as a Project Director and eventually became Executive Director, where I focused on improving processes to increase efficiencies for the benefit of partners as well as organizational finances.